The Importance Of Culture In Candidate Attraction28th July, 2018 5 minutes

 When your ideal candidate is torn between your offer, as well as another company’s offer, what you stand for can really make a difference.
 If both offer packages are similar, a common situation for quality candidates, the distinguishing factor is what you’re all about, and how well it is being represented and communicated to your candidate could be the deciding factor.
 This is even more important if your salary package is not market competitive.

 Your culture could be the deciding factor why quality candidates might reject the higher salary package over yours.
-It’s all about identifying if the company will suit the candidates´ working styles, behaviors and values.
+It’s all about identifying if the company will suit the candidates´ working styles, behaviours and values.
 That is one of the reasons, why many candidates are choosing smaller FinTech start-ups over the security of large IT companies.

 What’s in it For You?